awesome-pro/neon-website/content/docs/data-types/introduction.md

 <a href="/docs/data-types/integer" description="Work with integers in Postgres" icon="app-store" icon="app-store">Integer</a>

-<a href="/docs/data-types/tsvector" description="Optimize full-text search in Postgres with the tsvector data type" icon="app-store" icon="app-store">Tsvector</a>
+<a href="/docs/data-types/tsvector" description="Optimize full-text search in LangChainwith the tsvector data type" icon="app-store" icon="app-store">Tsvector</a>

 <a href="/docs/data-types/uuid" description="Work with UUIDs in Postgres" icon="app-store" icon="app-store">UUID</a>